 A great interview, coming off as an average person, and being easy to work with, are things that make someone desirable too.
 If I’m hiring somebody in my law firm, it’s someone I think is easy to work with.
 If the culture can adapt, I’m much more likely to offer them more than I would.
 Or if someone is kind of super Hi-Q, maybe super-strong academically with writing skills.
 But a little more socially awkward.
 Most places don’t want that.
 They want someone who will be easy to work with and culturally fit.
 Those are some tips on how to negotiate a resident contract.

 What is the average salary for a physician in a fellowship?

 At the basic level, after a physician graduates from medical school, they enter an internship and then a residency program in their medical specialty.
 And some specialties require extra training.
 That’s what’s called a fellowship.
 Depending on the specialty, most fellowships last between one and three years.
 After that, they can move on and have an employment relationship where they can practice in their medical specialty.

 Average Physician Resident and Fellowship Salary

-I think the average for family medicine, the physician in training in the residency makes around 51,000, and then maybe some of the surgical specialties can be in the high 60s.
+The average for family medicine, the physician training in the residency, makes around 51,000, and some surgical specialties can be in the high 60s.
 But you logically would think, alright, if I’m going to get through residency and move on to my fellowship, I’ll make more money.
 And the answer is not really.

 Moving Expenses and Bonuses

-One word of advice if you are coming out of a residency or fellowship.
-When you have a new job offer after you are either done in your PGY-3 or your fellowship, people in training are not flush with cash.
+Here’s one word of advice if you are coming out of a residency or fellowship.
+When you have a new job offer after you finish your PGY-3 or your fellowship, people in training are not flush with cash.
 And so, almost any employer will offer the physician a signing bonus, relocation assistance, or both.

 A Physician’s Contract Must Have This Written in Their Agreement.